swyang50066/swyang50066/README.md

   <img src="https://img.shields.io/badge/kubernetes-%23326ce5.svg?style=flat-square&logo=kubernetes&logoColor=white"/></a>&nbsp
 </p>

-I am *Seung-Won Yang* and a research scientist specialized in the scientific simulation of **data-driven** and **physics-based** models.
-My scientific computing skills have been trained through research and career experiences.
-Carrying out my degrees in Astrophysics, I studied the origin of dark matter embedded high velocity cloud found throughout galactic halo, gas dynamics and astrochemical evolution of molecular clouds, and the dynamical evolution of gas giant and protoplanetary disk.
-Dealing with those topics, I learned numerical technics applied in computational fluid dynamics (AMR, SPH, MFM) and multi-physics simulation, and contributed on developing multiple solver and physics modules, such as chemical evolution, radiative process, accretion flow, dust physics, fluid-particle interaction, turbulent viscosity, and thermal evolution.
+I am *Seung-Won Yang* and a research scientist specialized in the **data-driven modeling**, **physics-based modeling** and **scientific simulation**.

+My scientific computing skills had trained through wide research experiences.
+Carrying out my degrees in Astrophysics, I studied the origin of high velocity cloud found throughout galactic halo, gas dynamics and astrochemical evolution of the molecular clouds, and physical interaction between gas giant and protoplanetary disk.
+While digging these topics, I learned diverse numerical techniques applied in computational fluid dynamics (AMR, SPH, MFM) and multi-physics simulation, and contributed on developing multiple solver and physics modules, such as chemical evolution, radiative process, accretion flow, dust physics, fluid-particle interaction, turbulent viscosity, and thermal evolution.

+That was after graduation I moved to hold a position in research scientist, cause me to be working on AI stuff.
+In particular I have been stepping toward medical imaging which is a branch of computer vision, and main tasks become anatomical segmentation, landmark/anomaly detection, and image/geometry processing.

 ### Contact
 *If you look forward to discuss interesting topics of research and development with me, not that hesitate to contact me through below information :)*